-Senior Notes -On September 21, 2012, we completed the public offering of \$300.0 million aggregate principal amount of 2.00% senior notes due October 2017 and \$500.0 million aggregate principal amount of 3.45% senior notes due October 2022.
+Senior Notes-On September 21, 2012, we completed the public offering of \$300.0 million aggregate principal amount of 2.00% senior notes due October 2017 and \$500.0 million aggregate principal amount of 3.45% senior notes due October 2022.
 Interest on the Senior Notes is payable semi-annually in arrears on April 1 and October 1 of each year, beginning April 1, 2013.
 Net proceeds from the offering of \$793.8 million were used for the repayment of outstanding commercial paper and indebtedness under our revolving credit facility.
 Additional information about the Senior Notes is incorporated herein by reference from Note 6 to our condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q.

-Credit Facility - The following is a summary of our credit facility at September 30, 2012:
+Credit Facility-The following is a summary of our credit facility at September 30, 2012:

-C ommercial Letters (In millions) Debt Paper of Unused Description Amount 0 utstanding Outstanding (a) Credit Capacity Maturity Five-year revolving credit facility \$ 1,500.0 \$ 100.0 \$ 585.8 \$ 6.0 \$ 808.2 March 2017
+(In millions) Description Amount Debt Outstanding Commercial Paper Outstanding (a) Letters of Credit Unused Capacity Maturity Five-year revolving credit facility \$ 1,500.0 \$ 100.0 \$ 585.8 \$ 6.0 \$ 808.2 March 2017